 - Serve as a highly visible spokesperson for the ACLU, working closely with our outreach and communications team to regularly engage in strategic public forums, advocacy discussions, and media opportunities; and

-- Provide systemic and strategic planning and reporting, including developing budgets, providing regular reports on legal department activities for the Board, and supporting reporting on grants with legal department deliverables.
+- Provide systemic and strategic planning and reporting, including developing budgets, providing regular reports on legal department activities for the Board, for grant, and supporting reporting on grants with legal department deliverables.

 - Demonstrated commitment to civil rights and civil liberties consistent with the mission and goals of the ACLU;